YSEALI-ACYPL-USINDO PROFESSIONAL FELLOWS PROGRAM

 The international fellows from each country will travel to Washington, DC for a 5-day program orientation and federal government overview as well as cultural outings.

-At the conclusion of the program, all international fellows will return to Washington, DC for a 3-day Professional Fellows Congress where they will interact and share their experiences with other international fellows from different programs.
+At the conclusion of the program, fellows will return to Washington, DC for a 3-day Professional Fellows Congress where they will interact and share experiences and insights with 250 Professional Fellows from 50 countries around the globe.

 Application Instructions and Deadline